Parc Cynog

 Parc Cynog is a wind farm operated by Nuon Renewables in Wales.

 Parc Cynog Windfarm was built in 2001, and currently consists of eleven wind turbines.

-There were originally five turbines on site which are Micon M1800-750/48 turbines built in 2001, by 2009, a further six turbines were installed by Enercon Wind Energy; the technology used was Enercon E48.
+There were originally five turbines on site which are Micon M1800-750/48 turbines built in 2001, by 2009, a further six turbines were installed by Enercon Wind Energy.
+The turbine type used was Enercon E48/800KW.

 The windfarm is owned by Vattenfall.